Name: Jerry Cifarelli

 Essential to the steady growth that brought them there was the simple formula of building a deep pocket of lasting relationships.
 “The key has also been the ability to zig-zag and almost anticipate changes in the marketplace,” according to Siobhan Mason, the company’s first employee, now senior VP, administration.
 Rotational signs led to backlit versions that became standard in sports arenas, which was quickly supplanted by LED video boards, all of which Cifarelli astutely observed unfold and pivoted to support.
 “When we started, we never imagined adding on all these services, like graphic design, which we’ve actually been doing for over 10 years,” Mason said.

 Through those rocksolid relationships that were honed over time, Westfield called ANC and requested that they bid on the World Trade Center project.
 As a result, ANC went through a rebranding effort, stripping the sports moniker from its name.
-For Cifarelli, “You do the right thing for people like [former NBA commissioner David Stern] in the industry, and they refer you to somebody else.
+For Cifarelli, “You do the right thing for [the right] people in the industry, and they refer you to somebody else.
 That’s how Westfield found out about us—through the work we were doing in the sports space.”

 As a small business owner, Cifarelli had the foresight to determine that the only way to be competitive at that size was to have a service model.
 Competitors were simply hanging signs driven by third-party software.
 “We came at it very different than anybody else, which happened by accident,” he said.
 “It really was build the software first, create the software solution, and let’s worry about the hardware later on.”